tyurek/phishing_research/readme.md

 ###med_effort_pass_gen(randfrac):
 Contained in src/med_effort_pass_gen.py

-Selects a random password from a large internal weighted password list.
+Selects a random password from a large internal unweighted password list.

 randfrac: is a random fraction between 0 and 1